9 Reasons to Focus On Patient Experience in 2022

 Better patient experiences lead to better outcomes

 Research consistently confirms that positive patient experience correlates with better health outcomes.
 One example is a 2010 study that found that patient satisfaction was positively correlated with 13 of 14 measures of success for treatment of heart attacks.
 Additionally, for every 25 percent increase in patient satisfaction scores, there was an equivalent 25 percent change in predicted survival.

 The researchers concluded that patients are good discriminators of the type of care they receive.
 A 2020 medical study described patients themselves as “foundational” enablers to primary care teams tasked to deliver high-quality primary care, thus affecting the patients’ healthcare journeys.
 When the quality of patient experience suffers, patients don’t fare well.

 A more recent finding from The Beryl Institute also connects positive experience to positive healthcare outcomes, including during the pandemic.

 Results are similar for patients with chronic conditions.
 For example, diabetic patients who report better communication and overall experience with their providers also have better blood sugar control and fewer functional limitations, according to a study published in the Journal of General Internal Medicine.

 Better patient communication yields better experiences

-> When Prescott landed in the ER, she was quickly diagnosed with bell’s palsy, or idiopathic facial paralysis.
-It’s not as serious as a stroke but not something to ignore either — in some cases it can result in permanent contraction of the facial muscles.
+When Prescott landed in the ER, she was quickly diagnosed with Bell’s Palsy, or idiopathic facial paralysis.
+While it’s not as serious as a stroke, it’s not something to ignore either — in some cases it can result in permanent contraction of the facial muscles.
 The sooner it’s treated, the better the prognosis.

-> Patient experience is good for business
+Patient experience is good for business